Current Level

 C. For each of the following sequences, determine:

 b.
-For each of the following, how many sequences within the genus (or family or order) aren't complementary to the signature sequence/probe?
+For each of the following, how many sequences within the genus aren't complementary to the signature sequence/probe?

 c.
-How many organisms are there in the Domain Bacteria that have zero or one mismatch with the signature sequence/probe?
-How many organisms are there within the genus, family, or order you identified that have zero or one mismatch with the signature sequence/probe?
+How many organisms are there in the Domain Bacteria that have zero or one error with the signature sequence/probe?
+And, how many organisms are there within the genus you identified that have zero or one error with the signature sequence/probe?

 Possible Signature sequences (- strand, 5'-3'):